Grkritsovas/Job-Scraper/CONTRIBUTING.md

 - no CI step currently runs the test suite explicitly
 - no live integration tests against job boards
-- no end-to-end orchestration test for `run_all.py`
+- no real-network end-to-end orchestration test for `run_all.py`
 - limited direct coverage for `nextjs_scraper.py`, `emailer.py`, and Postgres-specific behavior

 ## Practical Review Checklist